James Meek (minister): Disputed calling to Cambuslang

 In 1772, Commissioners of Douglas, 8th Duke of Hamilton presented him to the living of the ancient parish of Cambuslang.
-This was an act of Patronage, dating from an Act of Parliament from Queen Anne’s reign (1712).
+This was an act of Patronage, dating from an Act of Parliament from Queen Anne's reign (1712).
 It is said that only about a dozen parishioners agreed to sign the formal call to the parish, while others lodged objections on theological grounds.
 These were set out in a pamphlet and later laid before the Presbytery of Hamilton.
-The objectors were local farmers, coal miners and weavers and show the lingering influence of "The Cambuslang Wark".
+The objectors were local farmers, coal miners and weavers and show the lingering influence of the 'Cambuslang Work'.
 In particular, they objected that Meek seemed not to accept that faith alone made one worthy in the face of God or that Man was utterly depraved.
 Worse, he gave too much weight to reason and suggested that men cooperated with God in their own salvation.
 Alleged quotes from Meek's sermons were put forward as proof of his heresy.
 Meek denied all of this, so began a long process through the Courts of the Church.